Generalist vs. Specialist: How Should You Start as a Freelance Translator?

 Your translation business is going to be a lot more fluid than that, so there’s no reason to put unhelpful labels on these things.

-However, to get you started, here is a more effective way to think about your business:
+However, to get you started, here is a more effective way to think about your business, as you will tend to pass through specific stages over your freelance career:

 Stage 1: Super-generalist